jmhmaxsat/RASLite/README.md

 This repository contains the code to the RASLite algorithm for the MaxSAT proposed in our paper:

-Enhancing (W)PMS Solver Performance: RASLite’s Innovative Approaches and Superior Results.
+RASLite: Enhancing (W)PMS Solvers Through Dynamic Initial Weight Approach.

 ## Installation